Zayat/setrlimit/README.md

 And this would increase the `RLIMIT_NFILES` soft limit for pid.

+## Portability

+This has only been tested on 64-bit Linux.
+It probably won't work on 32-bit Linux without changes.

 ## How Safe Is This?

 This code makes use of the [Intel x86-64](https://eklitzke.org/red-zone].
 This